I have recently been refitting my bathroom, and I wanted to move my sink for better use of the space to fit in with your new layout design.

 You may have to adjust the speed using your finger as you drill the hole, this will depend on your drill and the surface of the porcelain.

-keep checking for discolouring which would indicate the drill is too fast and there is too much heat building up.
+keep checking for discoloring which would indicate the drill is too fast and there is too much heat building up.

-I used my Hikoki 18v combi-drill set to slow speed and made sure the hammer function was off, with this setting the drill runs at the right speed and has the power to drill all sizes of holes, I use this drill for most jobs, check out my in depth review of this drill and see why you should buy one
+I used my Hikoki 18v combi-drill set to slow speed and made sure the hammer function was off, with this setting the drill runs at the right speed and has the power to drill all sizes of holes, I use this drill for most jobs, check out our recommended tools page for a review of this drill and see why you should buy one

 Remember to always wear appropriate PPE when using power tools, and goggles should always be worn whilst using a drill